U.S. reporter Gershkovich loses new appeal against pre-trial detention in Russia | Law-Order

 U.S. reporter Gershkovich loses new appeal against pre-trial detention in Russia

 The Wall Street Journal reporter denies the spying charge, which could lead to a prison sentence of up to 20 years if he is convicted.
-His parents Mikhail Gershkovich and Ella Milman, who left the Soviet Union for the United States in 1979, were in court to support their son.
+U.S. Ambassador Lynne Tracy, who was not allowed inside the hearing, told reporters outside that she was "extremely disappointed" by the decision.

 - Country: